 • Volatility Risk

-• Certain shares can be very volatile, especially those of smaller companies listed on junior stock markets (such as AIM)
+• Certain shares can be very volatile, especially those of smaller companies quoted on AIM.

 • A small change in the company’s financial performance can have a big impact on its value and smaller companies tend to have less resources to overcome financial difficulties.